fmbrain-eccv/fmbrain-eccv.github.io/submission.md

 ## Paper Submission

-<p>Papers must be submitted through CMT (link to be available soon). <!--({{ site.workshop.submission_link }})--></p>
+Papers must be submitted through CMT (link to be available soon). <!--({{ site.workshop.submission_link }})-->

 ## Formatting Your Manuscript

 All submissions must comply with the following criteria:

-- **Page Limit**: Submissions must not exceed 8 pages, including figures, tables, and text.
+- **Page Limit**: Submissions must not exceed 8 pages for full papers, 4 papers for extended abstract, including figures, tables, and text.
 An additional 2 pages are allowed for references only.
-- **Formatting Style**:
+- **Formatting Style**: Submission follows the ECCV format (see the [ECCV website for format instruction](https://eccv.ecva.net/Conferences/2024/AuthorGuide))
 - **File Type**: Only Adobe Portable Document Format (PDF) will be accepted.
 Submissions in other file formats will be automatically rejected.

 <!-- The corresponding author must fill out and sign a Consent-to-Publish form on behalf of all co-authors, and the name on the copyright form should correspond with the name marked on the paper.
 No changes to authorship will be permitted after submission to Springer.-->

 ## Double-Blind Peer Review
-FFBRAIN 2024 follows a double-blind review process.
+FM-BRAIN 2024 follows a double-blind review process.
 Authors and reviewers will remain anonymous to each other.
 <!--Authors must prepare their submissions according to the Anonymity guidelines of MICCAI to ensure the integrity of the double-blind review process.
 Non-anonymized submissions will be subject to immediate desk rejection-->

 <!-- ## Supplementary Material